Faculty Spotlight: Dr. Marta Frisardi – SPHP Program

 How do you feel that you prepare your students for life after finishing these classes?

-At the completion of both of my courses, Microbiology and Genetics, students will have mastered a body of knowledge that allows them to comprehend developments in each field using the scientific literature, to use specific sources of information to continue their learning beyond our course, and to “speak the language” of each subject.
+At the completion of both of the courses I designed, Microbiology and Genetics, students will have mastered a body of knowledge that allows them to comprehend developments in each field using the scientific literature, to use specific sources of information to continue their learning beyond our course, and to “speak the language” of each subject.